dirusulixes/ros5e/README.md

 + The resting rules are implemented with the exception of the ability to spend hit dice for reducing temporary corruption via the resting UI (planned)
 + Corruption rules are implemented and corruption calculations and rolls are automated
-+ The weapon new Ensaring property is implemented and automated
++ The weapon new ensnaring property is implemented and automated
 + Some of the default options set by the DnD5e system module are changed to better suit the Ruins of Symbaroum ruleset.
   + Spell slots are not paid by default when casting spell (completely hiding spell slots is planned)
   + Variant resting rules from the DMG are hidden since they are not viable in Ruins of Symbaroum.
 + The character sheet is modified to include the required corruption trackers (as resources), and the appropriate languages and currencies.
   + Compatibility with the Tidy5e Sheet module is maintained.
 + Some basic styling of the interface is also implemented.
 ## How does it do it?
 The module is composed of two kinds of code: